Nowruz,The Persian New Year and Holiday Traditions

 When Was Nowruz First Celebrated?

 The inception of Nowruz dates back over 3,000 years, with roots nestled in the ancient Persian Empire.
 Historians believe that Nowruz was first celebrated during the reign of the mythical Persian King Jamshid, who is credited with introducing the concepts of agriculture and livestock rearing to his people.
-This festivity has since evolved, weaving itself into the social and cultural fabric of various communities, each adding its unique flavour to the celebrations.
+This festivity has since evolved, weaving itself into the social and cultural fabric of various communities, each adding its unique flavor to the celebrations.

-Read More:Which countries celebrate nowruz
+Read More: Which countries celebrate Nowruz?

 When is it Celebrated?